Mekéns language: Documentation

 The amount of literature available on the language is very limited, and there are no pedagogical grammars written on it either.
 The descriptive grammar available involves the dissertation and three subsequent research papers by Ana Vilacy Galucio, a researcher who received a PhD in Linguistics from the University of Chicago in 2001, with her dissertation on the Mekéns language.
 She is currently a senior researcher and the Coordinator of the Human Sciences Department at the Museu Paraense Emilio Goeldi research institution in Belém, Brazil, and an invited researcher of the Traces of Contact Project at Radboud University in Nijmegen, Holland.

 Her dissertation paper, titled the Morphosyntax of Mekens (Tupi), involves research and data collected through field work done at the Rio Mequens Indigenous Reservation.
 It includes a detailed chapter on the morphology of the language, including lexical categories, inflectional morphology, and word formation processes.
 There is also a detailed description of the Mekéns syntax in the subsequent chapter which includes phrasal categories, as well as noun, verb, adpositional, and adverb phrases.
 The final chapter of her dissertation focuses on the structure of sentences, including the declarative, imperative, and interrogative sentence structures, non-verbal predicate clauses, complex sentences, and pragmatically marked sentence structures.
 In 2002, Galucio wrote a subsequent paper describing the word order and constituent structure in Mekéns and, in 2006, a paper in Portuguese on the relativization of the Sakurabiat (Mekéns) language.

-Also in 2006, she published a book titled Narrativas Tradicionais Sakurabiat (Traditional Sakurabiat Narratives) (Museu Goeldi), an illustrated bilingual story book containing 25 traditional Sakurabiat legends or tales, as well as illustrations made by children living in the reserve.
+Also in 2006, she published a book titled Narrativas Tradicionais Sakurabiat (Traditional Sakurabiat Narratives), an illustrated bilingual story book containing 25 traditional Sakurabiat legends or tales, as well as illustrations made by children living in the reserve.
 Most recently, in 2011, Galucio published her paper Nominalization in the Mekens Language.
-In this research paper, Galucio investigates "the different morphosyntactic and semantic properties of the distinct forms of deverbal nominalizations in Mekéns", in which she tries to "uncover the typological properties of this language" (Nominalization in the Mekens Language, Galucio, 1).
+In this research paper, Galucio investigates "the different morphosyntactic and semantic properties of the distinct forms of deverbal nominalizations in Mekéns", in which she tries to "uncover the typological properties of this language".